kerolesibraheem/Sales_Analysis_PowerBI/README.md

 ### Profit and Sales Trends

-- Profit declined year-over-year from 2009 to 2012, with the highest in 2009.
+- Profit declined year over year from 2009 to 2012, with the highest in 2009.

 - Ontario, Prairie, and West regions generated the highest profits, while Nunavut contributed the least.